hplp/ai-hardware-project-jason-leon-dj-brian/Milestone.md

 If you provide the link to your repo, create an explicit section (or folder) for the milestone.
 You can provide the link directly to that section.

-**Let's provide the ink to this specific section when we're done.**
+**Let's provide the link to this specific section when we're done.**

 Your progress should reflect the following by providing screenshots, photos, and instructions.